EYFS – Foundation Stage

 Come and Play Sessions

 Our handwriting scheme ‘Kinetic Letters’ incorporates building body strength, holding the pencil correctly and letter formation.
 The children will work on these different aspects during our daily handwriting lessons.
-During lessons, children lie on their stomachs on the floor to write, as this enables them to build body strength and also encourages the hand to be in the correct writing position to write.
+During lessons, children lie on their stomachs on the floor to write, as this enables them to build body strength and encourages the hand to be in the correct writing position to write.

 End of Year